A Close Look at Revelation 2 and 3 With Q and A

 The implication of Rev. 2:10,11 is if those faithful Christians didn’t remain faithful to the end of their lives they would be hurt by the second death.
 Such a fact decimates the heretical teaching of eternal security (sometimes called the perseverance of the saints) for it shows that those Christians could still miss the kingdom of God.
 Rev. 2:10,11 is a lake of fire warning to Christians, which would be irrelevant and impossible, if it couldn’t happen to them.
 [It is similar to the multiple hell warnings the Lord gave the disciples (Mt.
 10:28; 18:8,9; Lk.
 12:4,5; Mk.
 9:42-47; etc.).]

-Also, Jesus spoke of faithfulness, but it wasn’t God’s faithfulness to them but instead their needed faithfulness to God to enter God’s kingdom.
-Please know one’s spiritual condition at the end of his life is what determines his destiny.
-The crucial issue, therefore, is not if one was ever saved, but is he saved when he dies—for many that get saved are not saved later.
-If he has forsaken his first love and/or is not faithful to Jesus and doesn’t repent by the time he goes the way of all the earth, he is no longer saved.
+Also, Jesus spoke of faithfulness, but it wasn't God's faithfulness to them but instead their needed faithfulness to God to enter God's kingdom.
+Please know one's spiritual condition at the end of his life is what determines his destiny.
+The crucial issue, therefore, is not if one was ever saved, but is he saved when he dies.
+Many who get saved are not saved later!
+If he has forsaken his first love and/or is not faithful to Jesus and doesn't repent by the time he goes the way of all the earth, he is no longer saved.
 Do not be deceived by those declaring the empty teaching of eternal security:

 In Review